We are super fortunate to have Sarah Weise with us. Sarah helps organizations improve their products and marketing through rapid customer research!

 Sarah Weise: Yeah, but that’s for like random funny videos and stuff like that they can send your friends.
-Whereas text messages for more urgent things.
+Whereas text messages are for more urgent things.
 So that’s for more like, “oh, when are we meeting?
 What’s the answer to homework question number four?”
 They need an answer to quickly it would be a text message.

-And when we talk about text message, I really mean iMessage because having a blue bubble is what all the kids need right now?
+And when we talk about text messages, I really mean iMessage because having a blue bubble is what all the kids need right now?
 84% of them have iPhones and if you are a green bubble oh my gosh, it is you are a social pariah.
 And this generation’s version of Mean Girls.
 It’s really something.
 The kids with Android phones are bullied at school and it is just, it’s a whole nother level.
 But we could have a heart.

 Jon-Mikel Bailey: And I love Android but…